Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

 Where to Stay in Venice

-With this post, I’m going to explain which are the best places to stay in Venice and help you to make the most of your time here.
+In this comprehensive guide, I’m going to share which are the best places to stay in Venice and help you to make the most of your time here.

-It’s good to know that the historical centre of Venice is divided into 6 neighbourhoods:
+First of all, if it’s your first time in Venice or you’re unfamiliar with the city, it’s good to know that the historical centre of Venice is divided into 6 unique neighbourhoods:

 - San Marco